thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 life category.

-Additional information on the cycle life calculation is available in tutorial session TUTOR4, in the documentation on EQNSET and also in the sources listed in the REFERENCES section.
+Additional information on the cycle life calculation is available in tutorial session TUTOR4, in the documentation on the specific spring types and also in the sources listed in the REFERENCES section (above).

 **WHAT TO DO IF**
 This section is intended to anticipate some of the more common user